MarvinMartin24/MADA-PL/README.md

 # Training
 python3 run.py --mode Train --cfg OWN_CONFIG.yml --experiment EXPERIMENT_FOLDER_PATH
 ```
-At this point, you should be able to track your training on `wandb`.
+At this point, you should be able to track your training your `wandb` dashboard.
 Your dashboard can be found at https://wandb.ai/`YOUR_ACCOUNT`/MADA-PL.
 Here is our own [wandb Dashboard](https://wandb.ai/marvtin/MADA-PL).

-- Once you obtain a model that satisfy your requirements, you can run an inference on a single input image using:
+- Once you obtain a good model, you can run an inference on a single input image using:
 ```bash
 # Inference
 python3 run.py --mode Inference --cfg OWN_CONFIG.yml --ckpt MODEL_WEIGHTS_PATH --img IMAGE_PATH